-REQUIRED.
+SpecID: REQUIRED.
 ENUM.
-The identifier of the specification specifying the format of the RawData element.
-The value should be chosen from the namespaces [XMLNames] listed in Section 4.1 or "private".
-Note that the lists in Section 4.1 will be developed further by IANA.
-In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.
+A specification's identifier that specifies the format of a structured cybersecurity information.
+The value should be chosen from the namespaces [XMLNames] listed in the IANA table (Section 4.1) or "private".
 The value "private" is prepared for conveying RawData based on a format that is not listed in the table.
 This is usually used for conveying data formatted according to an organization's private schema.
-When the value "private" is used, ext-SpecID element needs to be used. ext-SpecID:
+When the value "private" is used, ext-SpecID element MUST be used.